 Check Out Coronado Beach: It's one of the best San Diego beaches, flat and wide, with clean, fine sand.
 Walk along the water's edge or keep the sand out of your shoes and use the paved walking path instead.

 Go Bicycling: Fifteen miles of bike paths along the ocean give you plenty of places to go.
 Rent a bike downtown on Orange Avenue, at the Hotel Del Coronado or at the Ferry Landing Marketplace.
 You can also rent four-wheeled, pedal-powered surreys which are lots of fun for families or groups of friends.

 Stop at the Hotel del Coronado: The "Hotel Del" is a sprawling, rust-red-and-white, Victorian-style seaside hotel, opened in 1888.
 The National Historic Landmark has hosted the twentieth century's most famous and infamous celebrities.
 Some say it also has a resident ghost.
 Even if you're not staying there, you can browse through the history exhibits and photographs downstairs, or enjoy a meal on the terrace.

 Take a Tour: One of the best ways to get to know Coronado Island and pick up some fun gossip at the same time is to take the most excellent Coronado Island walking tour which leaves several times a week from the Glorietta Bay Inn.
-If you'd rather glide than stride, try a very cool Segway human transporter tour with Segway of Coronado.

 Go to Ferry Landing and Tidelands Park: Ferry Landing Marketplace has more than 30 shops, restaurants, and art galleries.
 Visitors and locals walk or bicycle along the shoreline path at Tidelands Park, enjoying San Diego skyline views.